SM Spirituality Media

 Lineage

-Chán took shape in Tang-dynasty China through teachers like Huineng, the sixth patriarch (638–713).
-Two streams emerged: a gradual school emphasising sustained sitting practice, and a sudden school holding that realisation could occur in a single moment if the conditions were right.
-The Japanese inheritance preserved both: Sōtō Zen, transmitted by Dōgen in the thirteenth century, centres on shikantazajust sitting — while Rinzai Zen, transmitted by Eisai and refined by Hakuin, uses kōan study as a deliberate provocation toward sudden insight.
+Chán took shape in Tang-dynasty China through teachers like Huineng§, the sixth patriarch (638–713).
+Two streams emerged.
+A gradual school emphasised sustained sitting practice.
+A sudden school held that realisation could occur in a single moment if the conditions were right.
+The Japanese inheritance preserved both.
+Eisai brought Rinzai practice from China at the end of the twelfth century.
+Dōgen returned with the Sōtō transmission in 1227.
+Sōtō Zen§ centres on shikantaza, just sitting.
+Rinzai Zen§, refined a few centuries later by Hakuin§, uses kōan§ study as a deliberate provocation toward sudden insight.

 Distinct method

 Zen has unusually little doctrine to teach by Mahāyāna standards.
-Its motto, attributed to Bodhidharma — a special transmission outside the scriptures, not founded on words and letters, pointing directly to the human mind — is taken seriously in practice.
-The teacher-student relationship carries weight that scriptural study does not, and the methods are designed to short-circuit conceptual elaboration rather than to extend it.
-The Chinese context is also visible in its absorption of Taoist sensibilities — the comfort with paradox, the emphasis on naturalness, the suspicion of striving.
+Its motto, attributed to Bodhidharma§, is a special transmission outside the scriptures, not founded on words and letters, pointing directly to the human mind.
+The teacher-student relationship carries weight that scriptural study does not.
+The methods are designed to short-circuit conceptual elaboration rather than extend it.
+Even the scriptures the school does prize, like the *Platform Sūtra*§ and the *Diamond Sūtra*§, are treated as occasions for direct seeing rather than objects of exegesis.
+The Chinese root absorbed Taoist§ sensibilities along the way, and this shows up as a comfort with paradox, an emphasis on naturalness, and a suspicion of striving.

 In the index